Hanunegi/Calculator/README.md

-This my Task-2 as Task-1 as an assignment of my internship from CodeAlpha A calculator which perform all functions a basic calculator performs.
+A calculator which perform all functions a basic calculator performs.
 This project is created Using HTML, CSS, Javascript & React The working output/ calculator you can seee throgh below image link.